Writing Style Guide

 • Don’t use cliches.

-• Cliches make writing sound unprofessional and are not internationally inclusive.
+• Cliches make writing sound unprofessional and aren’t internationally inclusive.

 • Use contractions for phrases like “do not,” “cannot,” “is not” and related terms.